dmachard/kodi-remotecontrol/README.md

 pip install kodi_remotecontrol
 ```

-## Remote control
+## Start remote control

-As prerequisite, go to 'System/Settings/Network/Services' and activate *Allow programs on other systems to control Kodi*.
+As prerequisite, go to `System/Settings/Network/Services` and activate *Allow programs on other systems to control Kodi*.

 After that, you can start the remote control and provides the address of your kodi server.

 ```
 kodi_remotecontrol --desthost=10.0.0.200
 ```

-All options available:
+Available options:

 ```
 kodi_remotecontrol --help